cube-drone/tex_avery/vc_setting.md

 happen the be the sort of early adopter who keeps everything in his life behind authenti-crypted doors.

-Like our protagonist, Stanley Jevons, who wakes up in his own bathtub, having had his AuthentiCat removed, surgically.
+Like our protagonist, <NAME> Jevons, who wakes up in his own bathtub, having had his AuthentiCat removed, surgically.
 This isn't an amnesia story - because played out, right? - but he honestly can't remember how it happened, past a rowdy night